 You can read about my first steps and results in it, but unfortunately it’s all written in German.
 I am keeping it as an archive .

-After a while, in 2012, I created a page about my shrimp on Facebook, too, and reached very many shrimp lovers in all the world and got into contact with them.
+After a while, I created a page about my shrimp on Facebook, too, and reached very many shrimp lovers in all the world and got into contact with them.
 In the meantime my shrimp won some awards at national and international contests and I wrote a few articles for shrimp magazines.
 One of them was published in more than 30 countries.
+2014 I close that fan page and did a new with our brand ‘SHRIMP ART’.

 In my opinion, selective breeding is an art form.
 Thus I started to call my way of keeping and breeding shrimp

-Shrimp Art Tigerbees is the name for shrimp I am breeding, my lineages and the strains I developed as a new variant from hybrids of Crystal Shrimp x C. mariae ‘ Blue’ and ‘ Black’.
-All of them are tigerbees, bee-influenced tigers and tiger-influenced bees.
+Shrimp Art Tigerbees is the name for shrimp I am breeding, my lineages and the strains I developed.
+SAFARI is a highly speczialised variant from hybrids of Crystal Shrimp x C. mariae ‘ Blue’ and ‘ Black’.
+They are pure breed for Dancing Man pattern, without serrata or backline influence.

 However, my interest in nature are very multiple and not only limited to shrimp !
 Examples: